KrauseFx/krausefx.com/about.md

 <div id="rightCol">
   <p>Follow what I'm up to on <a href="https://twitter.com/krausefx">Twitter</a> and <a href="https://instagram.com/KrauseFx">Instagram</a>.</p>

   <p>I'm the founder of <a href="https://fastlane.tools" target="_blank">fastlane</a>, an open source tool for iOS and Android developers focussed on making building and releasing apps easier.
-Just last year, fastlane has saved over 15,000,000 developer hours and is used by tens of thousands of companies around the world. <a href="https://www.forbes.at/artikel/30u30-2017-felix-krause.html" target="_blank">Forbes 30 under 30</a></p>
+Just last year, fastlane has saved over 31,000,000 developer hours and is used by hundreds of thousands of companies around the world.
+My work got featured on various news platforms, like <a href="https://www.theguardian.com/technology/2017/oct/12/apple-id-iphone-password-demands-security-flaw-phishing-attack-fake-sign-in-request">The Guardian</a>, <a href="https://www.telegraph.co.uk/technology/2017/10/26/warning-iphone-apps-can-silently-turn-cameras-time/">The Telegraph</a>, <a href="https://www.unilad.co.uk/featured/creepy-apple-loophole-seriously-infringes-on-your-privacy/">Unilad</a> and <a href="https://www.forbes.at/artikel/30u30-2017-felix-krause.html" target="_blank">Forbes 30 under 30</a> (German).</p>

-  <p>I move to a new place <a href="/blog/going-nomad">every month</a> and don't have an apartment.</p>

   <p><b>fastlane</b></p>